Chalkusha (community development block): Overview

 Hazaribagh district is spread over a part of the Chota Nagpur Plateau.
 The central plateau, averaging a height of 2000 ft, occupies the central part of the district.
 On all sides, except on the western side, it is surrounded by the lower plateau, averaging a height of 1300 ft, the surface being undulating.
 In the north and the north-west the lower plateau forms a fairly level tableland till the ghats, when the height drops to about 700 ft and slopes down gradually.
 The Damodar and the Barakar form the two main watersheds in the district.
 DVC has constructed the Konar Dam across the Konar River.
 It is a forested district with cultivation as the main occupation of the people.
 Coal is the main mineral found in this district.
 China clay is also found in this district.
 Inaugurating the Pradhan Mantri Ujjwala Yojana in 2016, Raghubar Das, Chief Minister of Jharkhand, had indicated that there were 23 lakh BPL families in Jharkhand.
 There was a plan to bring the BPL proportion in the total population down to 35%.

 History

-Chalkusha was created a new block in 2009, after long fight of the residents of the Chalkusha, Alagdiha, Choubey, Salaidih, Chatkari, Palma, Baradih and the residents of the areas, they protested on several occasions and in year 2007 a massive protest was organised by the non-political and political groups over 200 people had participated in Ranchi including former MLA, Chitranjan Yadav and Chitranjan, Jaidev Choudhary and Social activist Birendra Pandey and many more eminent persons have fought for the bifurcation of Chalkusha block from Barkatha.
+Chalkusha Block has been bifurcated from Barkatha Block in 2009, after long struggle of the residents of the Chalkusha, Alagdiha, Choubey, Salaidih, Chatkari, Palma, Baradih and the residents of the areas, they protested on several occasions and in year 2007 a massive protest was organised by the non-political and political groups over 200 people had participated in Ranchi and organized a massive protest in front of the Jharkhand Assembly which were headed by Janki Yadav with former MLA, Chitranjan Prasad Yadav, Jaidev Choudhary and Social activist Birendra Pandey and many other eminent people have fought for the bifurcation of Chalkusha block from Barkatha.